vub/MyFancyRateLimiter/README.md

 ### requirements
 *MyFancyRateLimiter* can accept many options:
+1. cooldownTime
-- cooldownTime: 15
+- default: 15
--- After reaching 429, subsequent requests must wait 15 seconds.
+- After reaching 429, subsequent requests must wait 15 seconds.
 During that duration, 429 is the expected output

+2. maxReqsPerSecond
-- maxReqsPerSecond: 10
+- default: 10
--- This is the number of maximum request per second that this endpoint can accept, can be decimal, so 0.5 means that an endpoint only accept 1 request every 2 seconds
+- This is the number of maximum request per second that this endpoint can accept, can be decimal, so 0.5 means that an endpoint only accept 1 request every 2 seconds

+3. requestIdentifier:
-- requestIdentifier: (req) => ''
+- default: (req) => ''
--- This function accepts `req` object and outputs the key of the request.
-Eg: if requestIdentifier is set to (req) => request.connection.remoteAddress, this means that the rate limiter only activates for requests coming from the same client IP address.
+- This function accepts `req` object and outputs the key of the request.
+Eg: if `requestIdentifier` is set to `(req) => request.connection.remoteAddress`, this means that the rate limiter only activates for requests coming from the same client IP address.